Active quantum memory: Exploring the quantum dynamical process of voltage-gated ion channel: Quantitative description of the active quantum memory

-For simplicity, we consider the spectral density of the ionic environment with a wide band limit, namely let the spectral density $J_\alpha(\epsilon) =\Gamma_\alpha$, where $\Gamma_\alpha$ is simply an energy-independent damping (dissipating) constant.
-A constant spectral density represents the ion tunnelings from the ionic solution to the ion channel having equal probability for all different energy levels in ionic solution.
+For a significant description of the active quantum memory, we consider the spectral density of the ionic environment with a wide band spectrum, namely the spectral density in the form of $J_\alpha(\epsilon) =\Gamma_\alpha$, where $\Gamma_\alpha$ is simply an energy-independent damping (dissipating) constant.
+A constant spectral density represents the ion tunneling from the ionic solution to the ion channel having equal probability for all different energy levels in the ionic solution.
 In other words, the background energy spectra of the ionic solution have a very flat distribution.
-Under such a simplification, $g^0_\alpha(t,t') = \frac{\Gamma_\alpha}{2\hbar}\delta(t-t')$ so that the ionic environment itself do not generate non-Markovian memory dynamics.
-The dissipation dynamics induced by the ionic environment becomes a pure damping process.
-Meantime, the active quantum memory factor $M_\alpha(t,t')$ also makes no effect to the dissipation dynamics.
-This can be seen from the memory kernel in Eq.~(\ref{sivrgf}), $g_\alpha(t,t') = M_\alpha(t,t') \frac{\Gamma_\alpha}{2\hbar} \delta(t-t') = \frac{\Gamma_\alpha}{2\hbar} \delta(t-t')$.
-Thus, the active quantum memory is fully manifested through the ion noise correlation, in terms of the ionic transport current passing through the ion channel.
+Under such a simplification, the usual dissipative memory kernel in Eq.~(\ref{eq:gt}) becomes $g^0_\alpha(t,t') = \frac{\Gamma_\alpha}{2\hbar}\delta(t-t')$, so that the ionic environment itself does not generate non-Markovian memory dynamics.
+The dissipation dynamics induced by the ionic solutions becomes a pure damping process.
+Meantime, the active quantum memory factor $M_\alpha(t,t')$ also makes no effect to the dissipation dynamics through $g_\alpha(t,t')$.
+This can be seen from the memory kernel in Eq.~(\ref{eq:gt}), $g_\alpha(t,t') = M_\alpha(t,t') \frac{\Gamma_\alpha}{2\hbar} \delta(t-t') = \frac{\Gamma_\alpha}{2\hbar} \delta(t-t')$.
+Thus, the active quantum memory is fully manifested in the ion noise correlation through the fluctuational memory kernel $\widetilde{g}_\alpha(t,t')$ in the ionic transport current flowing the ion channel.

+To solve the ionic transport current, we will solve the retarded Green function $\bm{u}(t,t_0)$ first, i.e. the convolution differential equation of Eq.~(\ref{eq:u}), using the modified Laplace transform \cite{ZLXTN}.
+The modified Laplace transformation of Green function is reduced to